-This is the initial public offering of ReWalk Robotics Ltd. Prior to this offering, there has been no public market for our ordinary shares.
+This is the initial public offering of Argo Medical Technologies Ltd. Prior to this offering, there has been no public market for our ordinary shares.
 We are selling ordinary shares.
-The estimated initial public offering price is between per share. \$ and \$
+The estimated initial public offering price is between \$ and \$ per share.

-We have applied to have our ordinary shares listed on the Nasdag Global Market under the symbol "RWLK."
+We intend to apply to have the ordinary shares listed on the Nasdaq Global Market under the symbol "RWLK."